rackerlabs/technical-blog/content/blog/2020/2020-10-22-tired-of-botched-crm-implementations/index.md

 I compare this to going to the grocery store hungry.
 You start adding things to your cart that weren't on your list.
 Then you get home and realize you don't have enough room in your refrigerator (or belly) for all that food!
-YOu waste lots of money and literally throw food in the garbage.
+You waste lots of money and literally throw food in the garbage.

 Staying on the grocery shopping analogy, assume you are trying a new recipe for the first